 Perform all grinding or cutting with an ample supply of appropriate filtered coolant to keep the workpiece and grinding wheel constantly flooded and particles flushed.
 Grinding can be done in two or more stages, ranging from coarse to fine rate of material removal.
-All cutting can be done in one stage appropriate for the depth of cut (figure 3).
+All cutting can be done in one stage appropriate for the depth of cut.
+(See Figure 3, Outside Diameter Cylindrical Grinding for Machining Cylindrical Tension/Compression Rods.)